Wine Varietals: Complete Guide 2026

 Elsewhere, those with a penchant for more sumptuous New World styles can indulge in superb craftsmanship and irresistible value for money found in South Africa, Argentina, Chile, and New Zealand.
 Whether you prefer the precision of a cool-climate style or the opulence of sunnier climes, you’ll find your full chardonnay experience here.

-• Sauvignon Blanc – For many, this versatile, aromatic native of France’s Loire Valley reaches its expressive peak in the world-renowned appellations of Sancerre and Pouilly Fumé.
+• Sauvignon blanc – For many, this versatile, aromatic native of France’s Loire Valley reaches its expressive peak in the world-renowned appellations of Sancerre and Pouilly Fumé.
 For here is sauvignon blanc at its utmost elegant in wines showing distinctive minerality, crisp acidity, and vibrant flavours of citrus, green apple, freshly cut grass and often subtle, smoky nuance.

 Over the past 20 years, however, New Zealand has played a pivotal role in catapulting the varietal to international acclaim.
 Indeed, the cool climate and abundant sunshine of the southern island’s Marlborough region produces intensely aromatic wines bursting with zesty, tropical fruit flavours, fresh herbaceousness, and juicy acidity.
 As such, the ‘Kiwi’ style has since captivated global palates, driving the grape's popularity and establishing it as a staple among white wines of the world.